sttp/Specification/Output/README.md

 Another common Internet protocol is UDP/IP.
 Transmission of data over UDP differs from TCP in the fact that UDP does not attempt to retransmit data nor does it make any attempts to maintain the order of the transmitted packets.
 This functionality is the basis for UDP being considered a _lossy_ data transmission protocol, but more lightweight than TCP.

-Even with the unreliable delivery caveats, UDP will still attempt to reconstruct and deliver the originally transmitted frame of data.
-However, even if a single network packet is dropped, the entire original frame will be lost and any packets that were already accumulated get discarded <sup>[[15](#user-content-ref15)]</sup>.
+Even with the unreliable delivery caveats, UDP still attempts to reconstruct and deliver the originally transmitted frame of data.
+However, even if a single network packet is dropped, the entire original frame is lost and any packets that were already accumulated get discarded <sup>[[15](#user-content-ref15)]</sup>.
 In other words, there are no partial frame deliveries - frame reception with UDP is an all or nothing operation.

 Since UDP attempts frame reconstruction with the received packets, the impact of large frames of data with UDP are similar to those with TCP and serialization technologies in that there is increased memory allocation and computational processing throughout the network infrastructure.